Hajneken/react-nights-hynek-zemanec/README.md

 > Awesome `Create React App` described below ⬇ has been used to easily set up the project

+Also also also, `yarn` is used to manage dependencies now 😎 🏎

 ## Project Structure

 > The project follows **Group By Feature** architecture, bundling it's parts by functionality